Convention Services and Policies

-Your safety and security is important, so please remember some general safety points during your stay in Chicago.
+Your safety and security is important, so please remember some general safety points during your stay in Orlando.
 Only answer your hotel room door when you can identify the person.
 Do not wear your meeting badge outside Convention functions or on the street.
 Walk in groups when outside the Convention Center or your hotel.
 And always let someone know where you are going when you leave the hotel or Convention Center.

 Presenters will make their presentation slides available for attendees for note-taking purposes.

 Audio, video, and digital recordings, live streaming or broadcasting, and photography, whether for personal or commercial use, are all strictly prohibited during any ASHA Convention education session, poster presentation, Short Course, or the keynote speaker's presentation at the Opening General Session unless consent from the presenter is granted or obtained prior to the start of the session.
 If the presenter does not explicitly state that you may record the session or event at the start of the presentation, assume that recording is not permitted.
 Individuals who do not comply with this policy will be asked to leave the session or event and to surrender their film or recording media.
 Under no circumstances may presentations be rebroadcast.